 Finding a Problem and Target Market and Deciding What You Are Going to Sell to Solve It

-With so many products and services you could possibly sell, it can be difficult to know what to choose.
+With so many products and services that you could possibly sell, it can be difficult to know what to choose.
 That being said, just remember that business is all about solving problems for people.
-The more severe and more wide-spread of a problem you solve, the more money you’ll make.
+The more severe, underserved, and wide-spread the problem you solve is, the more money you’ll make.
 So for example, most businesses have a problem where they can’t figure out how to get more customers on a predictable basis.
-If you solve this problem for them using online marketing for example, that is something that they would be willing to pay you a significant amount of money for because it would make them a lot of money and could possibly even save them from going out of business.
+If you solve this problem for them using online marketing for example, that is something that they would be willing to pay you a significant amount of money for because it would literally change their lives.
+It would make them a lot of money and could possibly even save them from going out of business.

-That being said, selling online marketing services is also very competitive unless you’re able to differentiate yourself in some way like niching down.
+That being said, selling online marketing services is also very competitive unless you’re able to differentiate yourself by niching down or something.

-That’s why it’s also important that the problem you’re solving is not saturated already.
-For example, starting a rides-haring service would probably be a bad idea due to market saturation.
+That’s why it’s also important that the problem you’re solving is not already being solved well by the other organizations in the market.
+For example, starting a ride-sharing service would probably be a bad idea due to market saturation.
 In order to compete with companies like Uber and Lyft you’d need to have more coverage, a better app, better service, and a lower price which would be very difficult to do.
-So make sure you take a look at the competitors in your market and see how difficult it would be a top player in terms of the efficiency at which you solve the market’s problem.
+So make sure you take a look at the competitors in your market and see how difficult it would be to become a top player in terms of the efficiency at which you solve the market’s problem.
 One way to find an unsaturated market is to think about a painful problem that you know well and have solved in your own life.
 Since your life is unique, it’s possible that you have come up with a solution to a problem that most people haven’t thought of before.
 For example, maybe you had bad back pain and you discovered a back stretching product that really helps your back without any side-effects.
 That could be a good place to start.

 How to Test Your Hypothesis